Kayden12341/Nameless-Admin/README.md

 ## Original Owner

-We extend our gratitude to the original creators for laying the foundation of Nameless Admin:
+We extend our gratitude to the original creator for laying the foundation of Nameless Admin:

 <div align="left">
   <a href="https://github.com/FilteringEnabled">